Keeping your Baby and Toddler Cool During Summer in Japan

 How to Keep Older Babies and Toddlers Cool in Japan

-There are a lot of great ways to keep older babies cool during the summer in Japan.
+There are a lot of great ways to keep older babies and toddlers cool during the summer in Japan.
 Here are a few:

 • Cooling mattress/futon pads